Please Note: Illinois Peregrine webcams are active April - July.

 Watch the progress of nesting Peregrine Falcons through live streaming webcams!
 Thanks to the generous support of our site hosts who fund and maintain their web cameras, we are able to peer into the nests of a few of Illinois’ Peregrine families.

+We have a new one year female at Evanston this year.
 One of Illinois' most popular nest sites, the Evanston Peregrines have quite a following.
 Devoted Peregrine watchers follow this pair faithfully throughout the season from egg laying through the ever nerve-racking fledging season.
 Be sure to visit the Evanston Public Library's website to find the date for banding as it is open to the public.
 Banding usually takes place in early June.
 Check the camera and you'll know its time when the chicks are still big and fluffy but their brown flight feathers are starting to come in.